-In 2020, 2021, and 2022, the revenue from warehouse services amounted to THB 316.61 million, THB 324.55 million, and THB 332.92 million, respectively, or equivalent to 26.40 percent, 23.99 percent and 22.86 percent of the total revenue, respectively.
-In this regard, the Company provides warehousing services in the area of Port Authority of Thailand ("PAT"), Industrial Estate Authority of Thailand ("IEAT"), together with Chonburi and Rayong Province., comprising two types of service categories by the nature of areas under the service, namely, the open yard storages and the warehouse buildings.
+In 2021, 2022, and 2023, the revenue from warehouse 3.
+Other revenue services and warehouse for rent amounted to THB 324.55 million, THB 339.60 million, and THB 370.58 million, respectively, percent of the total revenue, respectively.
+In this regard, the Company provides warehousing services and for rent in the area of Port Authority of Thailand ("PAT"), Industrial 10.81 million.
+Estate Authority of Thailand ("IEAT"), together with

+The Company's revenue from cargo terminal service and related Chonburi and Rayong Province., comprising two types of service categories by the nature of areas under the service, namely, the open yard storages and the warehouse buildings.
 The Company collects the service fees on a monthly fixed rate basis.

-From 2020 to 2022, the revenue from warehouse service increased as a result of almost full occupancy in the service area.
+From 2021 to 2022, the revenue from warehouse service increased as a result of almost full occupancy in the service area together with new warehouse buildings for rent were opened in 2023.